Microttus/elastic_actuator/README.md

 ![Haptic Arm Lab](/images/DSC_2766.JPG)

-In Haptic devices there are two main ways for control.
+In Haptic devices, there are two main ways for control.
 Impedance control aim to steer the position by reading the motor force.
 Admittance control aim to control the force of the device by adjusting the position.
-This two are integrated as methods and can be used directly, By the use of the low level libaries this contol codes may also be created by the user.
-A discriptive block diagram of the two control loops.
+This two are integrated as methods and can be used directly, by the use of the low-level libraries this control codes may also be created by the user.
+A descriptive block diagram of the two control loops.

 ![Block Diagram](/images/ControlStructureHapticArm.png)